Isotonic propensity score matching: Proofs

-for all $n$ large enough, where the second inequality follows from the definition of $\mathcal{F}_{a}$, the third inequality follows from the Markov inequality, the first equality follows from the definition of $\tilde{\mathcal{F}}_{a}$, the first wave inequality ($\lesssim$) comes from Lemma 3.4.3 of van der Vaart and Wellner (1996) and the definition of $\delta_{n}$, the second wave inequality comes from (\ref{pf:HB}) and Equation (.2) in BGH-supp, and the third wave inequality follows from $\ensuremath{\delta_{n}\lesssim\delta_{n}^{1/2}}$ and the definition of $\delta_{n}$.
-Therefore,
+where the third inequality follows from the Markov inequality; the first wave inequality ($\lesssim$) follows from Lemma 3.4.2 of van der Vaart and Wellner (1996); the second wave inequality follows from (\ref{pf:HB}) and equation (.2) in BGH-supp;\footnote{Equation (.2) in BGH-supp states that $J_{B}(\delta)\leq\delta+2C^{1/2}\delta^{1/2}$ holds for some positive constant $C$.} the third wave inequality follows from $\ensuremath{\eta_{N}\lesssim\eta_{N}^{1/2}}$ and the definition of $\eta_{N}$.
+Since $\nu$ can be chosen arbitrarily small, we obtain